shift-left-test/Hosta/README.md

-# lute
+# hosta

-> Lightweight unit test environment on host machines for CMake
+> Host based test automation for CMake

 ## About